dan-t/cabal-bounds/README.md

 A command line program for managing the bounds/versions of the dependencies in a cabal file.

-`cabal-bounds` is able to do three things with the bounds of the dependencies in the cabal file:
+`cabal-bounds` is able to do these things with the bounds of the dependencies in the cabal file:
 * drop them
 * update them by the library versions of the current cabal build
 * update them by the library versions of a haskell platform release
 * update them by the library versions specified by a file
+* dump the libraries/dependencies and their lower bound versions from the cabal file(s) into a file

 Example: Raise the Upper Bounds
 ===============================